cicl-stanford/counterfactual_agents/README.md

 ### Running models

-Make sure you're in the ``model/`` directory and can see ``main.py``.
+Make sure you're in the ``model`` directory and can see ``main.py``.
 This is the primary file for generating trials and running the simulation models.
 The basic command structure for running the models on a specific trial is:
 ```
 python main.py --experiment <exp> --trial <trial> --cf --intention --effort
 ```